Characterization of input-to-output stability for infinite-dimensional systems: Abstract

 \section{Abstract}

 We prove a superposition theorem for input-to-output stability (IOS) of a broad class of nonlinear infinite-dimensional systems with outputs including both continuous-time and discrete-time systems.
-It contains, as a special case, the superposition theorem for input-to-state stability (ISS) of infinite-dimensional systems from \cite{MiW18b} and the IOS superposition theorem for systems of ordinary differential equations from \cite{ISW01}.
-To achieve this result, we introduce and examine several novel stability and attractivity concepts for infinite dimensional systems with outputs: We prove criteria for the uniform limit property for systems with outputs, several of which are new already for systems with full-state output, we provide superposition theorems for systems which satisfy both the output-Lagrange stability property (OL) and IOS, give a sufficient condition for OL and characterize ISS in terms of IOS and input/output-to-state stability.
-Finally, by means of counterexamples, we illustrate the challenges appearing on the way of extension of the superposition theorems from \cite{MiW18b} and \cite{ISW01} to infinite-dimensional systems with outputs.
+It contains, as a special case, the superposition theorem for input-to-state stability (ISS) of infinite-dimensional systems and the IOS superposition theorem for systems of ordinary differential equations \pb{known from the literature.}

+To achieve this result, we introduce and examine several novel stability and attractivity concepts for infinite-dimensional systems with outputs: We prove criteria for the uniform limit property for systems with outputs, several of which are new already for systems with full-state output, we provide superposition theorems for systems which satisfy both the output Lagrange stability (OL) and IOS, give a sufficient condition for OL and characterize ISS in terms of IOS and input/output-to-state stability.
+Finally, by means of counterexamples, we illustrate the challenges appearing on the way of extension of the superposition theorems from \pb{the literature} to infinite-dimensional systems with outputs.